 There’s no benefit applying it on areas of your face that are already clear and healthy.
 It’s much safer to use as a spot treatment just on pimples and breakouts, and avoid applying it anywhere that doesn’t need treatment.

-What about commercial or mainstream skincare products containing Tea Tree Oil, are they safe to use?
+What about skincare products containing Tea Tree Oil, are they safe to use?

 In general I find commercial skincare products to be safer than the DIY recipes floating around.
 They tend to use a lot less Tea Tree Oil in their formulas than what you see being sprinkled into homemade products.